diaomin/crnn-mxnet-chinese-text-recognition/README.md

 中文版说明请见[中文README](./README_cn.md)。

+# Update 2019.07.24: release cnocr V1.0.0

+`cnocr` `v1.0.0` is released, which is more efficient for prediction. **The new version of the model is not compatible with the previous version.** So if upgrading, please download the latest model file again.
+See below for the details (same as before).

+Main changes are：

+-  **The new crnn model supports prediction for variable-width image files, so is more efficient for prediction.**
+-  Fix bugs，such as `train accuracy` always `0`.
+-  Depended package `mxnet` is upgraded from `1.3.1`  to `1.4.1`.

 # cnocr

 A python package for Chinese OCR with available trained models.
 So it can be used directly after installed.